fulcrologic/fulcro/docs/vsom-next.md

 1. Examine the component for query (and possibly initial state..but that is co-located and composed **locally** on the component)
 2. Examine the current data graph (usually one entry in the table for that component)
+3. Use fulcro-inspect, a *live* Chrome tool that lets you visualize everything your app is doing!

 In practice this is much much simpler and easier.